kapilsharma/AngularQuickNotes/06-Directives.md

 Directives are the most basic building block of an Angular application.

-Opps!
+Oops!
 Didn't we said same about components?
 Yes, we were right and we are right.
 Component is just an example of directive.
 Component is a directive with template.

 Directives are used to extend the power of HTML attributes and shape(reshape) DOM's structure.